Poems by Edgar Allan Poe: Israfel (1831)

-Hervey Allen likened Poe himself to Israfil and titled his 1934 biography Israfil: The Life and Times of Edgar Allan Poe.
+Hervey Allen likened Poe himself to Israfil and titled his 1934 biography Israfel: The Life and Times of Edgar Allan Poe.
 The poem was set to music by Oliver King in 1890 and by Leonard Bernstein in his Songfest of 1977.

 The Lake (1827)

 First appearing simply as "The Lake" in Poe's 1827 collection Tamerlane and Other Poems, the amended title appeared in 1829 collected in Al Aaraaf, Tamerlane, and Minor Poems.
 The poem is a celebration of loneliness and the thoughts inspired by a remote lake.

 For the 1845 collection The Raven and Other Poems, Poe reworked the first line ("In youth's spring, it was my lot") to "In spring of youth it was my lot."

 Lenore (1843)

 "Lenore" discusses proper decorum in the wake of the death of a young woman.
 It began as a different poem, "A Pæan".

 Lines on Ale (1848)

 A simple 8-line poem, "Lines on Ale" may have been written by Poe to pay his drinking bill.
 It was discovered at the Washington Tavern in Lowell, Massachusetts where it was written.
 The original copy hung on the wall of the tavern until about 1920.

 The poem depicts a joyful narrator who carelessly lets time go by as he asks for another drink of ale, saying he will drain another glass.
 He enjoys the "hilarious visions" and "queerest fancies" that enter his brain while drinking.